grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        If you don't want to search for Services in the Namespace {{< param "PRODUCT_NAME" >}} is running in, set `own_namespace` to `false`.

-    1. To use a field selector to limit the number of discovered Services, add the following block inside of the `discovery.kubernetes` component:
+    1. To use a field selector to limit the number of discovered Services, add the following block inside of the `discovery.kubernetes` component.

        ```river
        selectors {